dcsil/PropertySense/team/diversity.md

 ## Subject Matter Experts

-In order to mitigate these gaps in our expertise, we are working to consult a number of subject matter experts throughout our market research and product development.
-Health professionals such as doctors, nurses, and pharmacists will be able to provide us with invaluable insight into the healthcare industry.
-They will introduce us to the existing problem spaces in the Canadian market and provide guidance in developing products that cater to the customers’ needs.
-Furthermore, we are looking to bring in some Machine Learning experts to support us on the technical side of product development.
-Of course, our first point of contact would be our main partner, Dessa.
-However, we are also open to consulting other prospects such as university professors and graduate students who are conducting their research on the subject.
+In order to mitigate these gaps in our expertise, we can consult licensed insurance adjusters and property inspectors such as from the Insurance Institute of Canada or local chapters in Toronto.
+They can provide experience and insight on the property assessment process, like photo quality for accurate scoring.
+We can also potentially use existing connections some of our team members have (eg. Gary for his experience selling condos).
+For computer vision, we can reach out to UofT professors working in this field like Sanja Fidler and David Lindell about advice on designing our CV model and pipeline.
+We can also connect with insurtech experts from firms like Verisk via online meetings for their industry-specific knowledge.

 ## Customer Diversity